AndSam321/Andsam321/README.md

 </div>

 ### 🔭 I’m working on
+- An AI Finance Tracker...
 - ThunderThrift, an e-commerce thrift shop for my college.
-- SocialSage: An NLP-powered analytics tool that helps small businesses understand customer feedback across social media platforms.
+(Finished)
-- Becoming the Hokage
+- Becoming the Hokage (In Progress)

 ### 🌱 I’m learning